 Riding the Wave: How Cadre helped FST Logistics Become an E-Commerce Leader

-It was April 2016 and FST Logistics had a challenge.
-It just signed a new customer that needed a 3PL transportation and warehouse company to handle a high volume of e-commerce order fulfillment.
+FST Logistics had a challenge, it just signed a new customer that needed a 3PL transportation and warehouse company to handle a high volume of e-commerce order fulfillment.
 The problem was, FST had no experience with B2C order fulfillment, yet committed to have e-commerce capabilities for their new customer up and running within six weeks.

-The date is a milestone for FST.
+The software went live and that date is a milestone for FST.
 Fast forward two years and the company is running e-commerce fulfillment for eight customers.
-By late fall, that number will increase by 50% to 12 customers.
+By late fall, that number increased by 50% to 12 customers.
 The company’s e-commerce division is proving to be an important component of their business, as it already represents 20% of total annual revenue.

 “It’s our fastest-growing line of business, ever,” says Brad Wright, FST’s director of business development.